yz-cnsdqz/TemporalActionParsing-FineGrained/README.md

 # Local Temporal Action Parsing for Fine-grained Action Parsing

 We propose a temporal local bilinear pooling method to replace max pooling in a temporal convolutional encoder-decoder network (see below), so as to capture higher-order statistics for our fine-grained tasks.
 Our bilinear pooling is learnable, decoupled and has a analytical solution to halve the dimensionality.
-For more details, please refer to our arxiv paper
+For more details, please refer to our paper

     @inproceedings{zhangbilinear2018,
       title = {Local Temporal Bilinear Pooling for Fine-grained Action Parsing},